-The Pug is a toy dog breed.
+Your Pug is a toy breed of dog.
 They have a cute compact body, happy grin and calm personality.
-Pug dogs’ characteristics include a striking, flattened, almost human-like face and huge eyes, which have contributed to the breed’s rapidly growing popularity.
-But behind that cute flat face lies a whole host of issues.
+Pug dogs’ characteristics include a striking, flattened, almost human-like face and huge eyes.
+This is the most defining feature of the breed, but also the reason they are not healthy dogs.
 Your Pug will have brachycephaly.
 As they grow your dog will experience trouble breathing, regulating their temperature, eating, digesting their dinner, and just generally doing stuff dogs should be built to do.
-You’ll hear funny Pug noises like snoring and snorting, but they aren’t so amusing when you know why they are making them, and how your dog feels about their causes.
-Stenotic nares, slow metabolisms, elongated palates and dental overcrowding make life very uncomfortable.
+This is the reason they will make funny noises like snoring and snorting.
+The Pug also have stenotic nares, slow metabolisms, elongated palates and dental overcrowding that make life very uncomfortable.

 Contents